bdcaf/cookiecutter-r-data-analysis/{{cookiecutter.project_slug}}/Readme.md

 ## Tricks

+### general

+- I reference files from the project root.
+Both in Makefile and also in R. This helps to keep references consistent.

+### R

+- I (ab)use `devtools`.
+In particular often `devtools::load_all()`.
+This requires the folder be named as valid R package and the `DESCRIPTION` file being valid.
+The most common issue that an R package name may only contain characters, numbers and `.`, and must start with a character.

 ### git

 - git only stores files - not directories.
 To keep the structure there are empty files `.gitkeep`.
 - git does not handle binary files well.
 Use [git lfs](https://git-lfs.github.com/) for binary files like `Rdata` or preferable store them externally.

-### R

-- I reference files from the project root.
-Both in Makefile and also in R. This helps to keep references consistent.

 ### Make